-Who should be Interested in the Bear Grizzly?
+Who should be Interested in the Bear Grizzly Recurve Bow?

 In a market where bows go into the thousands of dollars, the Grizzly is still a fairly budget option with very few compromises.
 It should appeal readily to those hunters, outdoorsmen, and bow fanatics looking to get back to the simpler roots of archery rather than the mechanical ugliness of compound bows.

-For those just getting into archery, the Grizzly may seem a bit pricey, especially when adding in the cost of arrows and the rest of the kit.
+The Grizzly may seem a bit pricey for those just getting into archery, especially when adding in the cost of arrows and the rest of the kit.
 But if your budget allows, the Grizzly is a beautiful bow that functions well and will stand the test of time.
-The Grizzly in my collection was built in 1968 and I still shoot it today.
+The Grizzly in my collection was built in 1968, and I still shoot it today.

-If you’re looking for a long-term survival bow for the homestead or bug out location then this is the bow for you.
-This isn’t the bow for someone looking for a bow to toss in a bug out bag.
+If you’re looking for a long-term survival bow for the homestead or bug-out location, this is the one for you.
+This isn’t the bow for someone looking for a bow to toss in a bug-out bag.